Get Back: Recordings and post-production work

 Billy Preston, an old friend of the Beatles, was in England for some television appearances.
-He joined the Beatles on keyboards from 22 January.
+He joined the Beatles on keyboards on 22 January.
 The group, with Preston playing Fender Rhodes electric piano, recorded about ten takes on 23 January.
 They made a concerted effort to perfect "Get Back" on 27 January, recording about 14 takes.
-By this time the song had the addition of a false ending and reprise coda.
+By this time, the song had the addition of a false ending and reprise coda.
 After numerous takes, the band jammed some old numbers and then returned to "Get Back" one last time in an attempt to record the master take.
 This performance (Take 11) was considered to be the best yet: it was musically tight and punchy without mistakes, though the song finishes without the restart.
-On the session tape, George Harrison comments "we missed that end"; this is the version heard on the Let It Be...
+On the session tape, George Harrison comments, "[W]e missed that end"; this is the version heard on the Let It Be...
 Naked album.
 On 28 January the group attempted to recapture the previous day's performance and recorded several new takes, each including the coda.
-Whilst these takes were good, they did not quite achieve the quality of the best take from the previous day.
+While these takes were good, they did not quite achieve the quality of the best take from the previous day.
 The line-up for the released versions of "Get Back" was Paul McCartney, lead vocal and bass; John Lennon, lead guitar and backing vocal; George Harrison, rhythm guitar; Ringo Starr, drums; and Billy Preston, electric piano.
-Harrison, the usual lead guitarist, had temporarily quit the group on 10 January, so Lennon worked out the lead guitar part himself and played it on the recordings.
+Harrison, the usual lead guitarist, had temporarily quit the group on 10 January, so Lennon worked out the lead guitar part and played it on the recordings.

 The Beatles had EMI produce a mono remix of the track on 4 April, completed by Jeff Jarrett.
-The Beatles were unhappy with the mix and on 7 April McCartney and Glyn Johns worked at Olympic Studios to produce new remixes for the single release.
+The Beatles were unhappy with the mix, and on 7 April, McCartney and Glyn Johns worked at Olympic Studios to produce new remixes for the single release.
 They made an edited version using the best take of the main part of the song (Take 11) from 27 January and the 'best coda' ending from 28 January.
 The edit is so precise that it appears to be a continuous take, achieving the ending the Beatles had desired all along.
-This was a divergence from the concept of straight live performance without studio trickery, but a relatively minor one, and avoids the somewhat abrupt ending of the version that is used on the Let It Be...
+This was a divergence from the concept of a straight live performance without studio trickery, but a relatively minor one, and avoids the somewhat abrupt ending of the version used on the Let It Be...
 Naked album.